Brass Ankles

 Numerous people of mixed race have lived in a section of Orangeburg County near Holly Hill called Crane Pond.
-The term "brass ankles" generally was applied to those of mixed ancestry.
+The term "brass ankles" generally was applied to those of mixed ancestry, one can also find the term Brassankles being applied to the mixed race, families of nearby Dorchester and Colleton County, South Carolina.
 They often had a large majority of white ancestry and would have been considered legally white in early 19th-century society.
 The Crane Pond community has maintained its cultural continuity.
 Reflecting on their ethnic diverse ancestry, there are many local stories about the origins of these people.

 Some people formerly classified as "Brass Ankles" have been identified as among ancestors of members of the five Native American tribes officially recognized by the state of South Carolina in 2005, such as the Wassamasaw Tribe of Varnertown Indians.
 Because such tribe members often had multiracial ancestry including Africans, and their white neighbors did not understand much about Indian culture, they were often arbitrarily classified as mulatto by census enumerators, who were most concerned about African ancestry.
 After 1930, when the US census dropped the Mulatto classification at the instigation of the southern white Democratic Congressional block, such multiracial people were often thereafter classified as black, a designation in the South used for anyone visibly "of color".

 Contrary to some assertions, each US census through the nineteenth century had the category of Indian available for use by census takers.
 But, especially in the late 19th century, census enumerators often used this category only for those people living on Indian reservations or at least showing culturally that they fit what the census takers assumed was the "Indian" culture.
 Persons who were outwardly assimilated to the majority culture were generally classified as white, black or mulatto, depending on appearance and on the appearance of their neighbors.
 Dubose Heyward, author of Porgy and Bess, with music by George Gershwin, wrote a play about the Brass Ankles, set in the aftermath of the Civil War.